Agbakoba seeks punishment for interim govt planners

 By Henry Ojelu

-In a statement on Thursday, Agbakoba said that Nigeria’s 1999 constitution has no interim government arrangement and those harbouring such plans as disclosed recently by the Department of State Security, DSS, should be severely resisted and punished.
+In a statement yesterday, Agbakoba said Nigeria’s 1999 constitution had no interim government arrangement, adding that those harbouring such plans as disclosed recently by the Department of State Security, DSS, should be severely resisted and punished.

 “I suggest that the gravest possible consequences must be applied to all who are associated with this treasonable intent,” he stated.

-Calling for a political actor to respect the rule of law, Agbakoba said, “It is shocking to learn from the Department of State Security that secret plans are underway to undermine Nigeria’s democratic process and transition, by arrangements of what is described as an interim government.
-This will be a major setback and we must all resist.
+Calling on political actors to respect the rule of law, Agbakoba said: “It is shocking to learn from the Department of State Security, DSS, that secret plans are underway to undermine Nigeria’s democratic process and transition, by arrangements of what is described as an interim government.
+This will be a major set-back and we must all resist it.

 “If the presidential candidates have accepted the democratic process by lodging petitions before the courts, then it is very difficult to understand upon what basis anyone considers that an interim government is a viable and legal alternative.